TerrickThib/Assesment-1/README.md

 # Fantasy Fighters

 ## How To Open Game
-- Open File downloaded and locate the File Called Assment 1 that is a Application Type and open it.
+- Open File downloaded and locate the File called Fantasy Fighters Assment and open then Located the file Called Assment 1 that is a application type and Open it and Enjoy Game.

 ## How To Play Game
 - In the game you will go though multiple Fights and choices you will have the ablity to Attack, Equiped a item, Save the game and exit while in a fight.